An Annotation-based Approach for Finding Bugs in Neural Network Programs: Experimental Evaluation

 \subsection{Experimental Subjects}

-To include a broad variety of significant NN projects, we selected our experimental subjects following \cite{Islam:2019}'s extensive survey of NN bugs and their publicly available replication package,\projURL[Islam et al.'s NN bugs dataset:]{https://lab-design.github.io/papers/ESEC-FSE-19/} which collects hundreds of NN program bugs from Stack Overflow posts and public GitHub projects.
+To include a broad variety of real-world NN projects, we selected our experimental subjects following Islam et al.~\cite{Islam:2019}'s extensive survey of bugs and their replication package,\projURL[Islam et al.'s NN bugs dataset:]{https://lab-design.github.io/papers/ESEC-FSE-19/} which collects hundreds of NN program bugs from Stack Overflow posts and public GitHub projects.
 The former are unsuitable to evaluate \annotest, since they usually consist of short, often incomplete, snippets of code that punctuate a natural-language text.
-In contrast, the GitHub projects analyzed by the survey provide useful subjects for our evaluation.
+In contrast, the GitHub projects provide useful subjects for our evaluation.

 The survey~\cite{Islam:2019} lists 557 bugs in 127 GitHub projects using the NN frameworks Keras, TensorFlow, PyTorch, Theano, and Caffe.
-With 350 bugs in 42 projects, Keras is the most popular project in this list; therefore, we target it for the bulk of our evaluation.

-Starting from all 42 Keras projects, we excluded: \begin{enumerate*}[label=(\alph*)] \item 3 projects that were no longer publicly available; \item 7 projects with no bugs classified as ``crashing'' (see \autoref{sec:oracle_problem}); \item and 5 projects that still use Python~2. \end{enumerate*} While it could be modified to run with Python~2, we developed \annotest primarily for Python~3, which is the only supported major version of the language at the time of writing.
+With 350 bugs in 42 projects, Keras is the most popular project in this list; we target it for the bulk of our evaluation.
+Starting from all 42 Keras projects, we excluded: \begin{enumerate*}[label=\emph{(\roman*)}] \item 3 projects that were no longer publicly available; \item 7 projects with no bugs classified as ``crashing'' (see \autoref{sec:oracle_problem}); \item and 5 projects that still use Python~2. \end{enumerate*} While it could be modified to run with Python~2, we developed \annotest primarily for Python~3, which is the only supported major version of the language at the time of writing.
 We excluded another 4 projects whose repositories were missing some components necessary to execute them (such as data necessary to train or test the NN model, or to otherwise run the NN program).
 Finally, 7 projects did not include any reproducible crashing bugs (see \autoref{sec:experimental_setup} for how we determined these).
 This left 16 projects using Keras, which we selected for our evaluation.
+To demonstrate that \annotest is applicable also to other NN frameworks, we also selected 2 projects based on TensorFlow and 1 project based on PyTorch; these are among the largest projects using those frameworks analyzed by Islam et al.~\cite{Islam:2019}.
+The leftmost columns of \autoref{tab:reproduction} list all selected 19 projects used in our evaluation, and their size in lines of code and number of functions.
+These projects (and their known bugs) are based on Islam et al.~\cite{Islam:2019}'s detailed survey of real-world NN bugs; this ensures that our subjects are representative of realistic NN programs and of the bugs that commonly affect them.